 Alberta Agriculture and Forestry ceremonially inducts up to 3 individuals every 2 years.
 The Selection Panel is appointed by the Deputy Minister of Agriculture and Forestry and is comprised of a cross-section of panellists representing Alberta's agriculture industry.

-The next induction cycle begins in the spring of 2020.
 A candidate must be nominated by 3 individuals other than members of the candidate's immediate family.

 Nominators may submit a nomination on behalf of an organization or independently as individuals.